 Ignatian Solidarity Network is an excellent resource for those seeking to move from contemplative prayer to action for peace, social justice and care for our common home.
 It offers many ways to engage in efforts to seek positive change as an extension of one’s deeper desire to more fully live a “faith that does justice.” https://ignatiansolidarity.net/

 Located close to the campus of Boston College, St. Ignatius of Loyola Parish is blessed with easy access to events and resources sponsored by the university.
 The Center for Ignatian Spirituality offers events and the Spiritual Exercises Retreat in Daily Life that is open to parishioners.
-CIS also offers Prayers on the Go which is based on two basic Ignatian principles, to look and find God in the motions of your spirit and the changes of your life.
-This initiative is offered at noontime during the seasons of Lent and easter.
+CIS also offers Prayers at the Center which is offered at noontime during the liturgical season of Advent.
 For more information on CIS: http://www.bc.edu/centers/cis.html

 Crossroads is a program of Boston College School of Theology and Ministry, and offers non-credit online courses for adult spiritual enrichment and faith formation.
 With a focus on shared reflection in an online learning community, Crossroads models the kind of conversation and participation that lead to deeper understanding of and personal growth in faith.